gt-sse-center/RepoAuditor/docs/index.md

 It helps maintain high-quality and consistent open-source repositories even if you are new to maintaining open-source software.

+## Compatibility

+We only support Python 3.10 and above.
+Please make sure you have a suitable python version.

 ## Contents

 - [Installation](#installation)